clemedev/clemedev/README.md

 ## Sup
 Hello, welcome to my profile, feel free to check out my projects.

-I create some useful software for myself, some are being gatekeeped and left private.

 Those project that I fork is usually I contributed to.